MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ![Lab overview.](../Media/SC-200-Lab_Diagrams_Mod3_L1_Ex1.png)

-You are a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
-In this lab you will enable Microsoft Defender for Cloud.
+You're a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
+In this lab, you'll enable Microsoft Defender for Cloud.

 >**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Enable%20Microsoft%20Defender%20for%20Cloud)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ### Task 1: Access the Azure portal and set up a Subscription

-In this task, you will set up an Azure Subscription required to complete this lab and future labs.
+In this task, you'll set up an Azure Subscription required to complete this lab and future labs.

 1. Log in to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.